-We will enjoy a balanced practice including Asana, Pranayama and Meditation/Concentration exercises – come and join us for to Spring Up!
+We will enjoy a balanced practice including Asana, Pranayama and Meditation/Concentration exercises – come and join us to Ground and Grow!

 Come and join me for the perfect way to melt into your weekend!
 What better way to end the week than to allow yourself time to be still, and to yield slowly to the support of the floor?

 Are you exhausted by the end of the week, looking for a way to connect compassionately with yourself?
 Do you want to develop your meditative practice and find a way to be still with yourself?